ShaanCoding/Vocal/README.md

 # Vocal

 This application is a basic lightweight Youtube music streaming bot created in C# with the assistance of FFMPEG.
-This explores advanced image manipulation, advance API calls require OAuth 2.0, multi-threading, memory and more.
+This explores advanced image manipulation, advance API calls requiring OAuth 2.0, multi-threading, memory and more.

 ## Prerequisites
 The running of this program requires several libaries these include: